nomppy/nomppy.github.io/content/posts/impostor.md

 how unusual it is, to be awake at this hour while everyone else sleeps. it comes with a solemn sense of responsibility, like that of a lamplighter, standing watch against the darkness.

-i have always liked the winter and the night.

 my eye passes over the pools of rain, seeing something different in each one. in one i see that i used to be stupidly romantic. it seems like an eternity since the tumultuous years of my high school, and i can hardly recognize myself in the reflection.